smolkmo/modnuke/README.md

-Do you run Linux and do you want to see the world burn?
+Do you run Linux, and do you want to see the world burn?

 ## modnuke

-modnuke is a Linux kernel module that can destroy processes by overwriting their precious allocated memory (code and data) with zeros.
+modnuke is a Linux kernel module that can destroy processes by overwriting their memory with zeros.

+It is, by the very definition, to a process as the death star is to a planet.

-Since it runs in kernel space, it also does not have to ask for permission.
+Since it runs in kernel space, it does not have to ask for permission or check for sanity first.
+It just fires at whatever you point at it.

-The motivation for this experiment is that "You should never try to kill init" is simply not a satisfying answer for the question "Why can't I kill init with the kill command?".
+It can also kill the process with PID 1.

 Consider using modnuke if you think that:

-* The "kill" command too soft
+* The "kill" command is too soft
-* SIGNALs are the past
+* SIGNALs are redundant
 * Your system is too stable
-* init (and possibly your whole system) must die

 WARNING: Using this is pretty much equal to poking a pissed bear with a stick.
 I do not understand the Linux kernel enough to tell you if/what things may go wrong!
 It will most likely cause bad things to happen, with data loss being the least of your worries.
 I advise against using this on a real system and cant be held accountable for the damage you inflict with modnuke.